HydroScript/HydroScript/README.md

 # HydroScript

-HydroScript is a work-in-progress dynamically-typed programming language transpiled to JavaScript
+HydroScript is a work-in-progress dynamically-typed programming language compiled to JavaScript

 Contributions by posting issues are appreciated!